marklogic-community/mongo2marklogic/sample/README.md

 # Next Steps

-To learn more about how MarkLogic stores JSON and the kinds of things you can do, see [Working with JSON in MarkLogic][].
+To learn more about how MarkLogic stores JSON and the kinds of things you can do with it, see [Working with JSON in MarkLogic][].
 To get a more thorough introduction to the MarkLogic REST API see this [tutorial][learn about the MarkLogic REST API].